Mariota recovers, Titans top Cowboys 28-14 in Cooper's debut

 INJURIES

 Dallas LB Sean Lee pulled up with a hamstring injury while trying to cover Smith on a 26-yard completion to the Titans tight end.
-Lee didn't return. ...
-Titans WR Taywan Taylor left with what coach Mike Vrabel said was a lower leg injury.
+Lee went the locker room not long after coming off the field. ...
+Titans RT Jack Conklin was being evaluated for a concussion. ...
+Titans WR Tajae Sharpe, who appeared to get injured during warmups but played, limped off the field after a catch in the third quarter but returned on the next series.

 UP NEXT